 It’s the perfect time to talk about what bothers you.
 You’ll probably find yourself in a hotel during the upcoming travel season.
 Instead of getting irritated, I have a few pro tips for remaining calm and unbothered even when the annoyance is unavoidable.

 Top hotel annoyances

 There are no comprehensive surveys on this topic.
 A recent Expedia poll suggests guests were most annoyed by other guests.
 The top offenders: inattentive parents (72 percent), followed by hallway hell-raisers (69 percent) and in-room revelers (59 percent).
 Complainers ranked fourth (53 percent).
 Ouch.

-Some problems are easily fixed.
+Some hotel annoyances are easily fixed.
 Sattler, for example, brings extra Advil on the road.
 “Your lavender bath is my migraine,” she says.
 Another solution: asking for a scent-free or hypoallergenic room.
-Hotels strip their signature scents, air fresheners and smelly soaps from those rooms so you can breathe freely.
+Hotels strip their signature scents, air fresheners, and smelly soaps from those rooms so you can breathe freely.

 Here’s my top hotel annoyance: I’m in my room early in the morning, on deadline (I’m always on deadline), and I hear a loud tap-tap-tap at the door, followed by a half-question, half-announcement: “Housekeeping?”

 But as I close the computer and get up to answer the door, there’s another, even louder tap-tap-tap, and a more insistent “Housekeeping!”